Owning stuff is so 20th Century: these days, the smart money gets spent on streaming.

-Netflix vs Amazon Prime: price
+Netflix vs Amazon Prime Instant Video: price

 Netflix vs Amazon Prime Instant Video: devices

 In addition, Amazon Prime Instant Video is available on LG, Sony and Samsung Smart TVs, Sony's Network Media Player and Home Cinema System, and Blu-Ray players from LG, Samsung and Sony.
-However, it isn't available on Android or Windows Phone.

 Netflix is available on Android (including Chromecast) and Windows Phone, compatible LG, Panasonic, Philips, Samsung and Sony Blu-Ray players and Smart TVs, Apple TV and set-top boxes from Philips, Roku, WD and Virgin Media, as well as LG home theatre equipment.
 It's also coming to YouView boxes.

 Netflix vs Amazon Prime Instant Video: kids